The Right Type of Flooring for Every Room in Your Home

 Kitchen & Mudroom

 Grit-covered shoes grind in dirt, raincoats drip, chairs drag back and forth, and heavy cans crash from the countertop to the floor.
-Simply put, the kitchen and mudroom require the hardest-working flooring in your home.
+Simply put, kitchens and mudrooms require the hardest-working floors in your home.

 Though wood remains a widely used aesthetic choice, it won’t stand up well to that assault: Our tests show that, in general, wood floors are far more prone to denting than other materials, and with very few exceptions, foot traffic is tough on the finish.